JakeStevenson/Marten-Issue/README.md

 This test is 'flaky' when run over and over again in sequence.
 I've had it fail once after 180 sequencial succesful runs, and I'm trying to figure out what I may have misconfigured or be doing wrong.
+It feels like I've introduced some sort of eventual consistency.

 I'd love to be able to debug and catch the issue, but it is rare enough that I have not been able to catch it.
 My best hope to catch it is to run the test in a loop over and over again until failure.